gvwilson/thirdbit/src/fiction/bear/index.md

 "Did you hear them?
 Did you?"
 Noxy demanded.

 Dolly nodded.
-Noxy could hear the old gorilla's breath rasping in and out.
+Noxy could hear the old troll's breath rasping in and out.
 "Just…just the last bit.
 About…about sending the soldiers away."